We want to enhance your communities and your environment

-Highways England are committed to minimising the impact of developing new roads and maintaining the existing roads on the local community and the environment.
+Highways England is committed to minimising the impact of developing new roads and maintaining the existing roads on the local community and the environment.
 We do this through careful routing, considered design and well-planned construction.

-We are proud to be a part of the wider government effort to create lasting places to live and work that are safe, enjoyable and contain the infrastructure needed to ensure the area can thrive.
+We’re proud to be a part of the wider government effort to create lasting places to live and work that are safe, enjoyable and contain the infrastructure needed to ensure the area can thrive.
 However, we recognise there is a need to go further to ensure that not only the direct benefits, but also the additional created value is recognised in local communities and not just by road users.

 In spring 2019 we held workshops, attended by a number of organisations and local groups, to identify opportunities and stimulate new ideas that could potentially be developed as part of the Oxford to Cambridge expressway.
 By engaging with groups at this early stage of the project, we were able to gain a better understanding of the different opportunities available and ensure we can incorporate them into our proposals.